TheBevyFlock/bevy_cli/README.md

 > **Here be dragons! 🐉**
 >
-> You may run into bugs when using the unstable version of the compiler.
+> You may run into bugs when using the unstable version of the CLI.
 You've been warned, and have fun! :)

 If you want to try out the newest unstable features, you may install the CLI from the [`main`](https://github.com/TheBevyFlock/bevy_cli/tree/main) branch: